merzann/v2_creative_spark_images_photography_shop/README.md

   - `Experimental Photography`
   - `Landmarks`
   - `Historical Sites`
-- A fallback image is implemented via the .video-container's background style to ensure the overlay content remains visible even if the video fails to load.

 **Special Offer Display**
 - A **wooden signboard** graphic shows the current `SpecialOffer`, conveying a feeling of actually being at a real location in Ireland.